ml4/example-sentinel-vault/README.md

 ### Apply EGP to HR Policy

 We will then limit this path with an endpoint-governing policy in this repo.
-First, base64 encode the policy file then ingress into Vault:
+First, base64 encode the policy file then write to Vault:

 ```bash
 $ policy=$(base64 ./cidr-check.sentinel)